 Shopify Shipping FAQs

-No. Although Shopify does not offer direct shipping services, it does provide a platform where you can manage shipping for your store.
+Shopify allows you to easily manage your shipping process on its platform.
 Essentially, Shopify is an intermediary between you – the store owner – and the shipping carriers, such as USPS, UPS, or DHL.
 This means that you’ll be able to set up pickup and delivery options for each order and choose the shipping carrier from your Shopify dashboard.

 Yes, your customers will pay for shipping on Shopify – unless you choose to offer them free shipping!
 However, you’re the one in control of how much your customers will pay for shipping.
 You can set up shipping rates based on different factors within the Shopify Shipping settings.